Skip to main content

 SDWLP Emerging Contaminants (EC) Cap Grant

-Year 1 SDWLP Emerging Contaminants $12,877,000 $12,877,000
+Year 1 SDWLP Emerging Contaminants$12,877,000$12,877,000

-Year 2 SDWLP Emerging Contaminants $13,082,000 $13,082,000
+Year 2 SDWLP Emerging Contaminants$13,082,000$13,082,000

 Uses

 Funding will focus on water system projects that will reduce/eliminate any detectable levels of any PFAS contaminant compound included in any recommended Wisconsin Department of Health Services standards and/or Wisconsin DNR maximum contaminant levels in the water system.
+Eligible and ineligible emerging contaminant project types are listed in the corresponding state fiscal year SDWLP intended use plan.

 Timing

-Year 1 SDWLP LSL Replacements $48,319,000 $23,676,310 $24,642,690
+Year 1 SDWLP LSL Replacements$48,319,000$23,676,310$24,642,690

-Year 2 SDWLP LSL Replacements $81,203,000 $39,789,470 $41,413,530
+Year 2 SDWLP LSL Replacements$81,203,000$39,789,470$41,413,530

 Uses